Program customization

 Details

-DescriptionThe aim of this TU is to introduce non-specialists to the major managerial challenges of sustainable development.
+DescriptionThe aim of this TU to introduce non-specialists to the major managerial challenges of sustainable development.

-Taking sustainable development issues into account in companies calls into question both their definition of performance and their practices.
-Taking sustainability into account is often perceived by companies as a source of major challenges.
+Taking sustainable development issues into account in companies raises questions about both their definition of performance and their practices.
+Companies often perceive sustainability as a source of major challenges.

-How can we reconcile the expectations of stakeholders as diverse as employees, customers, suppliers, shareholders, the State and local authorities?
+How can the expectations of stakeholders as diverse as employees, customers, suppliers, shareholders, the government, and local authorities be reconciled?

-How can we reconcile the economic, social and environmental dimensions that make up the three pillars of sustainable development?
+How can the economic, social, and environmental dimensions that constitute the three pillars of sustainable development be reconciled?

 First session: